ClementTsang/bottom/.github/pull_request_template.md

 ## Description

 _A description of the change and what it does.
-If relevant, please provide screenshots of what results from the change:_
+If relevant (such as any change that modifies the UI), **please provide screenshots** of the change:_

 ## Issue